MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 1. Choose **Delete** to remove the report.

-1. Confirm your deletion to remove the report permananently.
+1. Confirm your deletion to remove the report permanently.